ianlienfa/Library-Detector-GTV/README.md

 # Experiment on different ground truths
 There are two ways to change the ground truth:
-1. modify the *dep-option.json* file, feel free to make changes to the "cdn" object, the name for the packages should be identical to that of *jsdelivr.com*, for example, lodash will only work as `lodash` instead of `lo-dash`, or `lodash.js`
+1. Modify the *dep-option.json* file, feel free to make changes to the "cdn" object, the name for the packages should be identical to that of *jsdelivr.com*, for example, lodash will only work as `lodash` instead of `lo-dash`, or `lodash.js`

     - The keys listed here will automatically get transformed to a script tag in *index.html* with the right url source.
     - These source are included to the webpage via CDN import